 Are there any post-birthing complications I may need to know about?

 Yes.
-These include retention of fetal membranes, metritis, mastitis and milk fever.
+These include retention of fetal membranes (afterbirth/placenta), metritis, mastitis, and eclampsia (milk fever).

-Occasionally a cat may fail to pass the final set of fetal membranes after birthing appears to be complete, and they will decompose within her uterus.
+Retention of Fetal Membranes.
+Occasionally a cat may fail to pass the final set of fetal membranes after birthing is complete, and they will decompose within her uterus.
 If this occurs, the queen often shows signs of restlessness and abdominal discomfort, and may be unwilling to settle with her kittens.
-Her appetite may be poor and a brownish vaginal discharge may be seen.
+Her appetite may be poor, and a brownish vaginal discharge may be seen.
 Immediate veterinary care is required, and an examination will show an elevated body temperature, while palpation of her abdomen will reveal an enlarged uterus.
 Antibiotic treatment is necessary and other medications may be necessary to cause the expulsion of the retained membranes.

+Mastitis.
 Mastitis or inflammation of a mammary gland sometimes occurs during early lactation.
 It is usually confined to one gland.
-The affected gland will be firm, hot, painful and enlarged.
+The affected gland will be firm, hot, painful, and enlarged.
 If the condition is caused by congestion, the application of gentle heat and subsequent gentle massage will bring normal milk out of the teat orifice, and the situation may be speedily relieved by milking the gland concerned.
-If an infection is present, in addition to pain and swelling in the gland, there may be a colored discharge from the nipple and the cat will be anorexic, lethargic and feverish.
+If an infection is present, in addition to pain and swelling in the gland, there may be a colored discharge from the nipple and the cat will have appetite loss (anorexia), be lethargic, and feverish.
 If an abscess has formed, there may be a purplish area of accumulated pus.
 Mastitis requires immediate veterinary treatment.